 Sergeant Ruescott Melshi

-The senior ranking member of Extraction Team Bravo, a military unit under the command of General Draven.
-He and the rest of Bravo Team would be sent to Wobani to retrieve Jyn Erso from Imperial custody.
-Melshi later joins Cassian in launching the assault on Scarif to capture the Death Star plans.
+An old friend of Cassian's, Melshi is the senior ranking member of Extraction Team Bravo, a military unit under the command of General Draven.
+He and the rest of Bravo Team are sent to Wobani to retrieve Jyn Erso from Imperial custody, and later join Cassian in launching the assault on Scarif to capture the Death Star plans.

 - Determinator: He is a regular human, with no Force abilities or cybernetic enhancements, yet during the Battle of Scarif he manages to keep fighting despite multiple blaster wounds before finally being gunned down by Death Troopers.

-- Killed Offscreen: He's seen alive but too hurt to move when Self tries to run for the master switch, then is shown slumped over the next time the scene cuts there: either dead of his initial wound, shot again by one of the Death Troopers, or just passed out (in which case he would have almost certainly died during the Death Star's blast.
+- Killed Offscreen: He's seen alive but too hurt to move when Sefla tries to run for the master switch, then is shown slumped over the next time the scene cuts there: either dead of his initial wound, shot again by one of the Death Troopers, or just passed out (in which case he would have almost certainly died during the Death Star's blast).

 - Mauve Shirt: He is first introduced when he leads the rescue mission for Jyn and does not appear again until Rogue One forms and leaves Yavin 4, at which point he becomes a key supporting character.